There are many great sources for researching Jacksonville history on the web. Here are some of our favorites:

-SGES is a non-profit genealogical society in Jacksonville, FL, providing information and resources for genealogists since 1964.
-Visitors are always welcome to browse through the over 6,000 books and periodicals contained in the SGES library.
+SGES is a nonprofit genealogical society in Jacksonville, Florida, providing information and resources for genealogists since 1964.
+Visitors are always welcome to browse through the more than 6,000 books and periodicals contained in the SGES library.
 You can research the entire U.S. and some foreign countries.
 Many family trees have been documented and placed within our library.

-Located at Vital Statistics consists of official records of birth, death, fetal death, marriage, and dissolution of marriage.
+Located under Certificates, Vital Statistics consists of official records of birth, death, fetal death, marriage, and dissolution of marriage.
 These records are essential for just administration of our law and for the protection of individual rights.

 - The Florida Times-Union celebrated its first century of existence with a 312-page centennial edition, “Crowning a Century in Florida,” published December 27, 1964.
 This outstanding publication carried eight special sections plus a tabloid history and a review of Duval County’s progress in the previous 40 years.
 Richard Martin was the edition’s editor.
 Hundred of rare photographs were tracked down in the course of the staff’s research, including rare scenes of Jacksonville in the 1860s that had never previously been published.